-The primary rule of personal finance is that you must ‘pay yourself first’.
-It is a way that guarantees you will save money because you make a payment to your savings account before you pay bills or expenses of any kind.
+The primary rule of personal finance is that you must pay yourself first.
+This guarantees you will save money because you make a payment to your savings account before you pay bills or expenses of any kind.

 Your Health Matters

 Heart disease is the leading cause of death worldwide for both men and women.

 Weight control and regular exercise are very important but the food you eat could matter just as much.
 By choosing healthy foods you can lower cholesterol and high blood pressure.
 Simple changes in your routine can prevent or manage heart disease and give you greater control over the length and quality of your life.

 A healthy diet is one of the best weapons you have to fight cardiovascular disease (CVD).
 The food choices you make can directly affect a number of risk factors, including cholesterol, blood pressure, diabetes and weight.
 Make a habit of choosing nutrient-rich foods loaded with vitamins, minerals, fiber and other nutrients rather than nutrient deficient, high-calorie foods.

 Major Risk Factors For Cardiovascular Disease

 The metabolic syndrome is a cluster of the most dangerous heart attack risk factors including: